mehvishshaikh2509/Excel-Sales-and-Finance-Analytics-Project-of-AtliQ-Hardwares/README.md

-# Excel Sales and Finance Analytics Project of AtliQ Hardwares Codebasics
+# Excel Sales and Finance Analytics Project of AtliQ Hardwares

 ## Project objective -
 AtliQ Hardware, a top hardware company specializing in PCs, Printers, Mouse, and Computers worldwide, needs to boost sales and improve net gross margins and Profits.